Your brain controls all of the movements in your body: balance, coordination, speaking, muscle function, and other basic skills you take for granted.

 Ischemic Stroke

-Ischemic strokes are the most common occurrence of stroke.
+Ischemic strokes are the most common type of stroke.

 An ischemic stroke occurs when the arteries bringing blood to the brain narrow or become blocked.

-A blockage can be due to a blood clot, plaque in the artery, or a severely reduced blood flow.
+A blockage can occur due to a blood clot, plaque in the artery, or a severely reduced blood flow.

 The two types of ischemic stroke are thrombotic, when the clot occurs in the artery supplying blood directly to the brain, or embolic, when the clot occurs in another part of the body and travels through the bloodstream to the brain.